JackSzwergold/Writing/memories/Getting a Job at Columbia University.md

 We went into the building and headed up the the elevator.
 Where I did not know?

 “What kind of job is this again?”
-I asked and he said, “You will see…” he said, “Don’t worry…”
+I asked and he said, “You will see…” he said, “Don’t worry…” he added.

 And soon enough we got off at some nondescript floor, walked into a nondescript room and my brother said, “Here is where you will work!”
-I was confused… I saw nobody else… Just me and my brother in this miscellaneous lab.
+I was confused… I saw nobody else… Just me and my brother in this miscellaneous chemistry lab.

 “Here?”
 I asked.
 “Who am I working for?”
 I asked again.

 “Me!
-You can be my assistant!” he said.
+You can be my assistant!” he said proudly.

 And with that I felt my mind twist inside of itself.
 This is not what I wanted.
 I wanted a real job where I would be paid.
 I asked my brother who would pay me—assuming there was some kind of arrangement with the university and this was normal—and he responded, “I will!
 Do not worry!“